junwei890/engine/README.md

 ./scripts/upmigration.sh
 ```

 In `links.txt`, paste in the websites you want to crawl.
-Note that some websites prohibit crawling, there may be websites that you have pasted in that might not be crawled.
+Note that some websites prohibit crawling, there may be websites that you have pasted in that might not be crawled, this is handled for you.

 Once you have all your links, you can run either command below to start crawling:
 ```